Angora rabbit: Giant Angora

 The Giant Angora is the largest of the ARBA-recognized Angora breeds.
 It was originally developed to be an efficient commercial producer that could be sustained on 16–18% protein pellets plus hay, and live in the standard sized, all-wire cages.

-Because ARBA wouldn't allow German Angoras to be shown, their body type being considered too similar to other Angora breeds, Louise Walsh of Taunton, Massachusetts, created a new breed.
+Because ARBA wouldn't allow German Angoras to be shown due to their body type being considered too similar to other Angora breeds, Louise Walsh of Taunton, Massachusetts, created a new breed.
 She used German Angoras, French Lops and Flemish Giants to develop a completely different 'commercial' body type.
 ARBA officially recognized the Giant Angora in 1988.
 Its coat includes three types of wool: soft underwool, awn fluff and awn hair.

 The awn-type wool exists only in the Giant and German Angora breeds.
 The Giant Angora has furnishings on the face and ears.
 Many people confuse the German with the Giant Angora, but it is their body type that differs.

 The only color variety ARBA currently recognizes for the Giant Angora is the Ruby-eyed White (REW), a color that indicates the genetic absence of pigment (albino).
 The Giant Angora produces more wool than the French, Satin or English Angoras.
 The Giant Angora is the only 6-class animal in the Angora breed.
 It should have a commercial-type body with a very dense coat of wool.
 The head should be oval in appearance, that is broad across the forehead and slightly narrower at the muzzle.
 The Giant Angora should have forehead tufts (head trimmings) and cheek furnishings.
 The head trimmings should be noticeable, but does have lighter trimmings than bucks.
 The ears should be lightly fringed and well tasseled.
 The Giant Angora is also the only breed of angora that is shown only as a ruby-eyed white.
 A Black color variety of the Giant Angora is in development but has not been sanctioned by ARBA.